EB1C Visa

 1. What is the EB1C Visa?

-5. What is the Process of Applying for an EB1C Visa?
+What Is an EB1C Visa?

+The EB1C visa is an immigrant visa for multinational managers and executives, allowing a foreign company to transfer a manager or executive to a related U.S. company, leading to permanent residency.
 The EB1C visa is an immigrant visa classification for multinational managers and executives.
 The EB1C visa allows a foreign company to transfer a manager or executive to a related US company.
 The US company does not need to get an approved Labor Certification to hire the foreign worker.
 Instead, the US company can simply hire the foreign worker through a job offer.

 The US company must have been doing business for at least 1 year at the time the application for the EB1C visa is filed.
 Also, it is critical that the foreign worker’s job duties for the US company will be primarily managerial or executive in nature (I’ll discuss what this means down below).